This post may contain affiliate links. Read our affiliate disclosure here.

 Individually, each of these 10 powerful ingredients already confers their own unique proven benefits on macular and retinal health, either directly or indirectly.

-synergistic and comprehensive protection for macular health the world has
+When taken together, what you get is probably the most potent, synergistic and comprehensive protection for macular health the world has ever seen.

-c) What about omega-3 fatty acid supplements?
+c) What about omega-3 fatty acids?

 Omega-3 long-chain polyunsaturated fatty acids (docosahexaenoic acid and eicosapentaenoic acid), commonly found in whole grains and cold water fish, help to improve blood flow and transport of oxygen and nutrients to the eyes.